Insurance for In-Home Caregivers

 Protects against claims by an outside party regarding injury or damage to their property by covering your legal expenses as well as your cost to replace or remedy the situation up to the limits of liability.

-Caregiver insurance requirements
+Home caregiver insurance requirements

 Even if you are not required to have coverage, business insurance offers peace of mind that if something does go wrong, any compensation awarded through a lawsuit will be paid.

-How much does caregiver insurance cost?
+How much does caregiver liability insurance cost?

 BizInsure offers one of the most competitive rates in the industry.
 However, premiums can depend on specifics such as size of your business, location, cover amount and services provided.